snetting/IARU_Finnish_Bandplan/README.md

 **Lighthouses**

-Further information on IARU Region1 lighthouse practices can be found in the “IARU Region 1 HF Manager Handbook”.
+Further information on IARU Region1 beacon practices can be found in the “IARU Region 1 HF Manager Handbook”.

 ** **